ClickCease

 What Menzies v Corrigan was really about

 Menzies v Corrigan was not just a personal dispute about costs or tone.
-It raised difficult issues about the employment jurisdiction, compliance powers, separate legal personality, personal exposure of a company director, and the practical effect of onerous stay conditions.
+It raised difficult issues about the employment jurisdiction, compliance powers, separate legal personality, personal exposure of a company director, liquidation, disclosure, and the practical effect of onerous stay conditions.

 The background is explained in my earlier article on Employment Court procedure and representative competence.
 Read the Menzies v Corrigan procedure article.